 9. Share the employee development plan

-After initial introductory meetings and paperwork, it is a best practice for employee onboarding to share their development plan.
+After initial introductory meetings and paperwork, it is a best practice for onboarding to share the employee development plan.
 Onboarding is the perfect opportunity to put all the cards on the table: salary, benefits, goals, and progression.
 Meaning, that they thought of a learning path that can improve the employee's skills while giving them the opportunity to advance their career into more managerial positions.

 Sharing an employee's plan for development during onboarding can: